Originally published July 6, 2015

 Other motorists are often to blame for accidents involving motorcycles; however, the consequences for the motorcyclist are typically the most severe.
 If you have been involved in a motorcycle crash, you may need to take time off work to recover.

-After a collision, you should not have to worry about how you are going to pay your medical bills or afford the time off work.
+After a collision, you should not have to worry about how you are going to pay your medical bills or afford the time off of work.
 Talk to the Law Offices of C. Douglas Maynard, Jr., PLLC to ensure you have people working diligently on your behalf to protect your interests.